 National Museum of Archaeology

 There is more than meets the eye at the National Museum of Archaeology.
 Housed at the Auberge de Provence, in Republic Street, Valletta, it is renowned as one of the most elaborately decorated Baroque buildings in the city.
 It was constructed in 1571 to serve as the official residence of the Knights of the Order of St John who originated from Provence in France.
-The sheer elegance of the time is still much alive in the richly painted walls and wooden beamed ceiling of the Grand Salon.
+The sheer elegance of the time is still much alive in the richly painted walls and wooden beamed ceiling of the Gran Salon.

 A visit to this museum offers a spectacular range of artefacts which date back to Malta’s Neolithic Period (5000 BC) up to the Phoenician Period (400 BC).
 Some of the most notable artefacts are: the earliest prehistoric tools and artistic representations, the ‘Sleeping Lady’ (from the Ħal Saflieni Hypogeum), the ‘Venus of Malta’ (from Ħaġar Qim Temples), the Bronze Age daggers (from Tarxien Temples), and the Horus & Anubis pendant, together with the anthropomorphic sarcophagus, both of which date to the Phoenician Period.